What you should know when deploying .NET 6 application to Linux-based App Service?

 App Service creation

-When you're using Windows based App Service netFrameworkVersion property (Site configs) determines the runtime version like this:
+When you're using Windows-based, App Service netFrameworkVersion property (Site configs) determines the runtime version like this:

 Used Bicep code to create App Service Plan: